vidushg/dormrate/README.md

 # DormRate

 Ever wondered if you could find the best rated rooms on campus?
+DormRate lets users rate their rooms on campus, and everyone can see the rooms, their decorations, and can ask questions!

+Let's make room selection easier than ever before!

+"It's the Yelp of Dorms"
+-Vidush's Friends

 ## License